 Is there a dress code in Japan?

 There is no dress code in Japan nor to enter temples or palaces.
-Not even at Temple city Kyoto.
+Not even at Cultural Capital of Japan- Kyoto or Nagano built around holy Zenko Ji Temple.
+It is “wear what you want” – except showing off your shoulders and upper body.

 What is inappropriate to wear in Japan?